redox-os/book/src/ch09-02-coding-and-building.md

 #### Flash the bootable image on your USB device

-If you don't have a GUI/display server to run Popsicle, you can use the Unix tool `dd`, follow the steps below:
+If you can't use Popsicle, you can use the Unix tool `dd`, follow the steps below:

 - Go to the files of your Cookbook configuration: